 4.3.2 Variations in Moho depth and crustal thickness

 The Moho depths in the Ross Sea obtained by the GRAV3D algorithm are presented in Fig. 7a.
 The results show that, under the Ross Sea, the depth to Moho varies from 13 km to 30 km and correlates well with regional tectonic features identified by seismic studies.
 Shallow Moho depths (less than 18 km) dominate in the north-south-striking sedimentary basins, such as the VLB, the Central Trough, and the Northern Basin, suggesting that the thin crust is the consequence of episodic extensional tectonics.
 Compared with the other basins, the variations in the Moho depth in the Eastern Basin appears quite flat, and remain at approximately 18 km.
 In contrast, the Iselin Bank is characterized by greater depths to the Moho (~30 km), and the deeper values extend to the Central High to the south.
-Cande & Stock (2004) suggested that the Iselin Bank separated slowly from Northern Victoria Land and was adjacent to the continental margin of Cape Adare before 61.1 Ma.
-Consequently, we suggest that the relatively large Moho depths within Iselin Bank may belong to a slight extension of the continental crust.
-Another north-south-striking area, Hallett Ridge (not marked due to its small scale), that displays large Moho depths is located between the Northern Basin and the Northern Central Trough.
-The positive misfits in this area (Fig. 5b) reflect the predicted gravity anomalies are lower than the observed values, which cause the inverted Moho topography deepen.
+Cande & Stock (2004) suggested that the Iselin Bank separated slowly from northern Victoria Land and was adjacent to the continental margin of Cape Adare before 61.1 Ma.
+Consequently, we suggest that the relatively large Moho depths within Iselin Bank may indicate only minimal extension of the continental crust.
+Another north-south-striking area, Hallett Ridge (not marked in Fig. 7 due to its small scale), that displays large Moho depths is located between the Northern Basin and the Northern Central Trough.
+The positive misfits in this area (Fig. 5b) reflect the predicted gravity anomalies are lower than the observed values, which cause the inverted Moho topography to deepen.